EOSullivanBerlin/Order-Tech-Test-Teamleader/README.md

 npm start

 Run the test suit
-npm tests
+npm test

 ## Comments

 ### API
 Twice in the orginal instruction it was mentioned that I should ensure that the application should easily plug in the real api.

 Firstly with regard to the customer data and product list.
 I think that making some network requests for the initial data both products and customer data during the life cycle method componentDidMount.
 I have ensured that the data structure is maintained in my dummy data.

 Secondly for sending a http request to a server to confirm an order.
 In this case I assume that a sucessful http request would result in a conformation and failed http request would result in a failure.

 Hopefully, I have understood the instructions correctly.